Mintplex-Labs/anything-llm/BARE_METAL.md

 `cd frontend && yarn build` - this will produce a `frontend/dist` folder that will be used later.

 2. Copy `frontend/dist` to `server/public` - `cp -R frontend/dist server/public`.
-This should product a folder in `server` named `public` which contains a top level `index.html` and various other files.
+This should create a folder in `server` named `public` which contains a top level `index.html` file and various other files/folders.

 _(optional)_ Build native LLM support if using `native` as your LLM.
 `cd server && npx --no node-llama-cpp download`